-The following pages display some fundamental Pennsylvania PWS statistics, a table of the incidence of MCL, MRDL, TT, and significant monitoring violations, and graphics to illustrate the general picture of PWS compliance in Pennsylvania in 2009.
+The following pages display some fundamental Pennsylvania public water system statistics, a table of the incidence of MCL, MRDL, TT, and significant monitoring violations, and graphics to illustrate the general picture of public water system compliance in Pennsylvania in 2010.

 Data in the federal Safe Drinking Water Information System (SDWIS) may differ from the information in this report.
-The 2009 report data originates in the Pennsylvania Drinking Water Information System (PADWIS) from a snapshot dated May 18, 2010.
-DEP transmits the violation data from PADWIS to SDWIS several times a year.
+The 2010 report data originates in the Pennsylvania Drinking Water Information System (PADWIS) from a snapshot dated May 17, 2011, DEP transmits the violation data from PADWIS to SDWIS several times a year.
 As a result, PADWIS and SDWIS may not match if the data extracts occurred on different dates.
 DEP is confident in the accuracy of the following fundamental statistics; the incidence of MCL, MRDL, TT, and significant monitoring violations; and the general picture of public water system compliance in Pennsylvania.